Aditya Babu: Career

-Aditya Babu was interested in acting since childhood, and went on to become an actor and also got into film production to nurture his skills and fulfil his passion to succeed as a filmmaker.
+Aditya Babu was interested in acting since childhood.
+He went on to become an actor and also got into film production to nurture his skills and fulfil his passion to succeed as a filmmaker.
 He debuted as hero in a Kannada movie titled Anthu Inthu Preethi Banthu, directed by Veera Shankar.
 The female lead was Ramya.
 His first Telugu film as an actor was Chalaki.